ashleymadera/POE/README.md

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.

 |  Day | Deliverable | Status
 |---|---| ---|
 |April 6th| Project Proposal/ Approval / Set up app HTML Structure and basic CSS to match Wireframe | Incomplete